rodo1985/MofidyGPX/README.md

 # MofidyGPX
-Example to change start and end point route
+Example to open a gpx file an change start and end point on the track